acarlson33/firepit/README.md

 ## Features

 -   **Server support** - support for servers like on discord
+-   **Server Invite System** - Create, manage, and use invite links with expiration and usage limits
 -   **Channel support** - support for channels like on discord
 -   **User profiles and status support** - missing external integration, but support for in app statuses and profiles
 -   **Emoji support** - Standard and custom emoji support with upload capabilities